CyVerse-learning-materials/foss/docs/08_reproducibility_III.md

 ???
 "Dissecting the Docker Build Command"

 - The `-t` flag allows us to tag the image with a name and version number.
-- In the command you need to add your own DockerHub username instead of `<dockerhub username>`, which acts as the address to your own DockerHub Repository; `pointcloud_to_dtm` is the name of the image, and `amd64` is the version tag.
+- In the command you need to add your own DockerHub username instead of `<dockerhub username>`, which acts as the address to your own DockerHub Repository; `pointcloud_to_chm` is the name of the image, and `amd64` is the version tag.
 - The `.` at the end of the command tells docker to look in the current directory for the dockerfile.

 <br>